What is a peripheral nerve injection?

 Medicines will only be licensed if there is a need for a pharmaceutical company to do this as the process of licensing is very expensive.
 Your doctor can discuss this with you further.

 What will happen to me during the treatment?

 Before the injection, your doctor will discuss the procedure with you.
 Your doctor will either obtain your consent before the injection or confirm this consent if it was previously given.
 The treatment will take place in a dedicated area with trained personnel.

 An ultrasound machine (or other forms of image guidance) can be used to enable accurate injection.
 Not all doctors undertake these injections in exactly the same way but the following usually happens:

 - When the injections are made, you may feel pressure, tightness or a pushing sensation.
-If there is any discomfort, do let the doctor know
+If there is any discomfort, let the doctor know.

 What will happen to me after the injections?

 You may be assisted to sit up and your blood pressure and pulse may be checked.
 You will be advised when to get dressed.